itsdfish/TrueAndErrorModels.jl/docs/src/parameter_estimation.md

 # Bayesian Parameter Estimation

-The purpose of this tutorial is to demonstrate how to perform Bayesian parameter estimation of the True and Error model using the [Turing.jl](https://turinglang.org/) package.
+The purpose of this tutorial is to demonstrate how to perform Bayesian parameter estimation of the True and Error model (Birnbaum & Quispe-Torreblanca, 2018) using the [Turing.jl](https://turinglang.org/) package.

 ## Load Packages